Branden Dawson: Los Angeles Clippers (2015–2016)

 On June 25, 2015, Dawson was selected by the New Orleans Pelicans with the 56th overall pick in the 2015 NBA draft, only to be traded to the Los Angeles Clippers for cash considerations later that night.
 After posting 12.8 points and 10.3 rebounds in 25.5 minutes per game in the 2015 NBA Summer League, he signed a two-year contract with the Clippers on July 15.
 During his rookie season, using the flexible assignment rule, Dawson received multiple assignments to the Bakersfield Jam, Grand Rapids Drive and Erie BayHawks of the NBA Development League.
 On December 28, he made his NBA debut, recording one blocked shot in three minutes of action against the Washington Wizards.
 On January 2, 2016, in a win over the Philadelphia 76ers, Dawson scored his first two NBA points in nine minutes of action.
 On July 17, 2016, he was waived by the Clippers.

 Erie BayHawks (2016–2017)

 On September 8, 2016, Dawson signed with the Orlando Magic, but was later waived on October 16 after appearing in two preseason games.
 On October 29, he was acquired by the Erie BayHawks of the NBA Development League as an affiliate player of the Magic.
 On March 29, 2017, Dawson was waived by the BayHawks.

 Hapoel Tel Aviv (2017)

 On March 31, 2017, Dawson signed with Hapoel Tel Aviv of the Israeli Premier League for the rest of the season.
 In 8 games played for Hapoel, he averaged 8 points and 4.6 rebounds per game.

 Sun Rockers Shibuya (2017–2018)

 On August 13, 2017, Dawson signed with the Sun Rockers Shibuya of the Japanese B. League.
 In 10 games played for the Sun Rockers, he averaged 6.6 points and 2.9 rebounds in 12.2 minutes per game.

+Cañeros del Este (2018)

+On July 15, 2019, Dawson signed with Cañeros del Este of the Liga Nacional de Baloncesto.